valyala/gorpc/README.md

   as possible data from the network.

-These features help the OS minimizing overhead (CPU load, the number of network packets and network bandwidth) required for rpc processing under high load.
+These features help the OS minimizing overhead (CPU load, the number of network packets and the amount of network bandwidth) required for rpc processing under high load.

 Currently gorpc with default settings is successfully used in highly loaded production environment serving up to 40K qps.
 Switching from http-based rpc